healygi/shop/README.md

    - If a user signs up for an account they have access to their user profile.
    - Here they can view their product history, delivery details and what items are in their wishlist.
    - They can add products to their wishlist and delete items from their wishlist.
-   - They can leave reviews on products and rate them out of 5.
+   - They can leave reviews on products, rate them out of 5 and delete their own review.
    - They can leave an enquiry through the contact form.
-   - They have full CRUD functionality.

    3. Non-Account Owners
    - Non-account owners can view the site and its products.